openshift/enhancements/enhancements/builds/entitlements.md

 ## Open Questions [optional]

- > 1. CRI-O either already has or will have an option to specify host directories that should always be mounted
+ > 1. CRI-O already has config options (see the [config file doc](https://github.com/cri-o/cri-o/blob/master/docs/crio.conf.5.md))
+>to specify host directories that should always be mounted into containers
->into containers, akin to what the Red Hat Docker Daemon used to provide with OpenShift V3.
-If / when that feature
+>(i.e. `/etc/share/containers/mounts.conf`), akin to what the Red Hat Docker Daemon used to provide with OpenShift V3.
->is available could have bearing on the implementation options discussed below, or even when to stage in this
->enhancement.
-With current capabilities, the cluster admin would use the MCO post install to effectively update the
+>Guidance in the early 4.x time frame has been around the cluster admin using the MCO post install to effectively update the
 >filesystem of each node with the necessary subscription related files in a well known location that CRI-O would look
 >for.
 There is concern though using this through MCO from a couple of perspectives.
-One perspective of concern is
->multi-cluster management, and scaling out to many clusters.
-As such, enabling entitlement, either for builds only or
->for pods in general, could be policy bits around the multi-cluster set up experience.
-Related to that, but also
->relevant in a single cluster scenario, is around customers having a specific config resource around entitlements,
->and engaging through that instead of the more generic MCO.
-Ultimately, with respect to this proposal, which is currently
->for builds only, there is first a scope question around devising a broader architecture around entitlements, across
->a broader range of components.
-That is either a separate proposal, or a broadening of the scope of this proposal
->from its original intent.
-Second, if we manage this with separate proposals, do we gate this one or make it
->dependent on the broader proposal, or move forward with this one, and simply get agreement on what the order of
->precedence would be when both a point solution around builds and broader solution around accessing entitlements
->from any pod.
+One, the MCO api is not a
+>natural for someone who wants to do something higher level like "enable entitlements for builds".
+Second, using the
+>MCO for any node update requires a restart of the node, which is onerous for this scenario.
+Also note, the RHCOS
+>team want stop disable their current default setting of auto-mounting secrets from the host (i.e. stuff from
+>`/etc/share/containers/mounts.conf`), since RHCOS does not fully install subscription manager and they have
+>problems when only partial subscription manager metadata is available.
+[RHCOS has the subscription-manager-certs
+>installed but missing the subscription-manger package which carries the rhsm.conf.](https://bugzilla.redhat.com/show_bug.cgi?id=1783393)
+>They are entertaining an MCO solution to work around this problem, but disabling auto-mount, and then having a
+>solution which adds all the subscription manager in one fell swoop, would be their preference.
 > 2. There has been discussion elsewhere around having a more generic notion of "global resources" that any pod can
 >mount.
-Would we want this enhancement to tackle that (probably "no")?
+There is an open question of whether this proposal should tackle that.
 Would we gate this enhancement on the
->availability of such a feature (probably "no")?
-Upstream feature work is implied with such an item.
-If however such
+>availability of such a feature (probably "not sure")?
+Upstream feature work could be implied with such an item.
+Or
->an upstream features becomes more likely by the time implementation of this proposal arrives, it might dictate our
->choosing the CRI-O related path vs. building a path around post-install Secrets, as that later path would
->most likely be obviated by the upstream feature.
+>exploration of CSI based solutions to read secrets is an option, though perhaps this scenario would be an abuse of the CSI pattern,
+>and some form of performance assessment would be prudent.
+A slight variant of that would be providing a special
+>`SecretProviderClass` for defining where secrets are read from (i.e. the default subscription locations vs. the default
+>k8s secret mount points).
+And after 4.5 epic planning it was made clear that a more general solution around entitlements, beyond just builds,
+>is desired.
+PM has the to-do to investigate, prioritize, and create/assign epics accordingly.
+Investigating in the
+>interim around build specific needs via this proposal has been deemed acceptable, but certainly a subsequent, broader
+>proposal may necessitate adjustments to this one.
-> 3. We did provide for multiple sets of entitlement credentials in 3.x.
+> 3. We did *NOT* provide for multiple sets of entitlement credentials in 3.x.
 There have been no official, RFE style
 >registered requirements entitlements at a namespace level.
 However, we've started to get (slightly) less official
 >feedback that customers want this in a more automated sense (vs. the current manual steps).
 At a minimum, and is
 >noted below when alternatives are discussed, if namespaced entitlements are added with subsequent implementation